 - GDL engages in antisemitic stunts and schemes to troll or otherwise harass Jews.

-- GDL’s most zealous and visible actors are in California, Colorado, Florida and New York.
+- GDL’s most zealous and visible actors are in Arizona, California, Colorado, Florida, Georgia, New York, South Carolina and Texas.

 Origins and Ideology

 Goyim Defense League (GDL) is a small network of virulently antisemitic provocateurs led by Jon Minadeo II who moved from Petaluma, California to Florida in December 2022.
 GDL parodies the Anti-Defamation League’s name and logo by replacing “Anti-Defamation” with “Goyim Defense” -- “Goyim” being a disparaging Yiddish and Hebrew word for non-Jews.

 GDL’s overarching goal is to expel Jews from America.
 To that end, their propaganda casts aspersions on Jews and spread antisemitic myths and conspiracy theories in hopes of turning Americans against Jewish people.
 This includes frequent references to Jews having undue power through their “control” of major institutions such as media networks, the economy or the government, or disparaging Jews as degenerates who molest children and advocate for pornography, abortion and LGBTQ+ communities.
 GDL maintains that the Holocaust is a Jewish lie, and accounts of the Holocaust are merely propaganda or lies generated by Jews for their own benefit.
 Similarly, the GDL says that Jews were responsible for the 9/11 terrorist attack on New York and Israel intentionally targeted a U.S. warship during the height of the 1967 Six-Day War.

 Minadeo, who has been active for several years, first posted his antisemitic stunts on platforms such as YouTube, DLive and BitChute.
 After being de-platformed in May 2020, he and Dominic Di Giorgio, also known as Ned Flanders, of Port St Lucie, Florida, launched GoyimTV, a video streaming platform focused mainly on antisemitic content.
 Minadeo regularly uses the platform to post his podcasts and videos of his antisemitic exploits and homophobic rants.
 Over the course of 2020 and 2021, other GDL devotees began to do the same.